mgorn/mg-cxx/README.md

 };
 ```

-With C++MG, the intent can be written directly in the class body:
+With C++MG, the intent can be written directly inside the class body:

 ```cpp
 struct B {